George W. Johnson (academic): George Mason University

 Johnson oversaw the accreditation of the university's first doctoral degrees and the opening of the George Mason University School of Law.
 Total enrollment doubled from about 10,000 in 1978 to more than 20,000 by 1996.
 Johnson also conceived and established new satellite campuses in Arlington County, in 1979 and Prince William County.
 Johnson also undertook a massive campus expansion and construction campaign during his eighteen-year tenure.
 New facilities completed under Johnson's leadership included the 10,000 seat EagleBank Arena (originally the Patriot Center) in 1985, the Center for the Arts, a new student union, the Johnson Learning Center library, as well as new dormitories and classroom buildings.

 As president, Johnson cultivated relationships with corporations and business executives in the surrounding Washington metropolitan area, hoping to emulate the success of Stanford University and transform northern Virginia and GMU into a second Silicon Valley.
 A meeting between Johnson and executives from AT&T, IBM, and Xerox led him to create five new technology-focused master's program, as well as a doctoral degree in information technology.
 His relationship with corporate donors led to endowments that brought high-profile talent to George Mason, including civil rights activist Roger Wilkins and the Nobel laureate economist, James Buchanan.

 According to Johnson, who reached out to international, national and local businesses for assistance with the university's goals, "We couldn't afford big-time biology, physics, chemistry, so it was going to have to be computer science, information science...I'd like to help this little rudimentary institution but I deal with Stanford and MIT.'
 Five years later, he became the dean of our business school."

 By 1996, the year of his retirement, George Mason University's enrollment had doubled to more than 20,000.
 The graduating class of 1996 stood at 4,867 graduates, the largest class in the university's history at the time.

-Later life
+Upon retiring, George W. Johnson was invited to lecture at numerous universities throughout the country on his unique administrative philosophy.